-Women with the following problems are greatly benefitted from a surrogacy program.
+Women with the following problems are highly benefited through surrogacy:

-A surrogate mother carrying a child biologically unrelated to her must register as a patient in her own name.
-While registering she must mention that she is a surrogate mother and provide all the necessary information about the genetic parents such as names, addresses, etc. She must not use/register in the name of the person for whom she is carrying the child, as this would pose legal issues, particularly in the untoward event of maternal death.
-The birth certificate shall be in the name of the genetic parents.
-We will, however, provide a certificate to the genetic parents giving the name and address of the surrogate mother.
-All the expenses of the surrogate mother during the period of pregnancy and post-natal care relating to pregnancy should be borne by the couple seeking surrogacy.
-The surrogate mother would also be entitled to a monetary compensation from the couple for agreeing to act as a surrogate; the exact value of this compensation should be decided by discussion between the couple and the proposed surrogate mother.
-An oocyte donor cannot act as a surrogate mother for the couple to whom the ooctye is being donated.
+A surrogate mother who carries the biologically unrelated child must register herself as a patient.
+At the time of registration, she must mention that she is a surrogate mother and provide all the necessary information about the genetic parents.
+She should not register in the genetic mother’s name, as this would lead to legal issues.
+The child’s birth certificate will have the name of the genetic parents.
+A certificate containing the name and address of the surrogate would be given to the genetic parents.
+However, all the expenses pertaining to the surrogate has to borne by the couple opting for surrogacy.
+The couple has to provide monetary compensation to the surrogate.
+The compensation value has to be decided by the couple and the surrogate mother.
+However, an oocyte donor cannot be a surrogate mother for the couple to whom she has donated the oocyte.

 Talk to us if you have any doubts on this method of infertility treatment.
 At Garbba Rakshambigai Fertility Centre, we have an experienced team who will guide you about the insights of surrogacy.